RichardOtter/Genealogy-scripts/README.md

 A utility to quickly update a RM group by running an SQL query.\
 Makes changes only to GroupTable.

+This includes-
+RM -SQL for creating useful groups

+As the name says, contains SQL that can be used by the GroupFromSQL utility.

 ### RM -Color from Group

 A utility to quickly update a the color coding of people in specified RM groups.\